• About WordPress

 ATTENTION: Please read this important tax information.
 In compliance with the Affordable Care Act (ACA), Community Rehab Associates, Inc. reports health coverage information to the Internal Revenue Service (IRS).
 For the 2025 tax year, you may be eligible to receive a Form 1095-B, Health Coverage, or Form 1095-C, Employer-Provided Health Insurance Offer and Coverage, documenting your […]

-See More News and Events
+See More News, Events and Blog Posts

 3950 3rd Street North, Suite D